Resume Annex

 Where ResumeNerd ends, though, is largely where the job search begins.
 Once you have a finished resume, you are on your own — finding jobs, preparing for interviews, and figuring out whether your skills match what the market actually wants right now.
 Resume Annex is built around the idea that a resume is not a document you finish; it is a living part of an ongoing job search.

-Resume Annex combines AI resume optimization with job discovery across nine or more boards, role-specific interview coaching, and continuous Career Intelligence — market awareness, skill gap analysis, and salary benchmarks that update as the market changes.
-It also offers a free ATS score in about ten seconds with no account required, and a transparency report that explains every suggested edit.
+Resume Annex combines AI resume optimization with job discovery across eight boards, role-specific interview coaching, and continuous Career Intelligence — market awareness, skill gap analysis, and salary benchmarks that update as the market changes.
+It also offers a free resume score in about ten seconds with no account required, and a transparency report that explains every suggested edit.
 If you are comparing the two, the right choice depends on where you are in your search and how much support you want after the resume is written.

 Side-by-side comparison